Strokkur424/StrokkCommands/README.md

 - https://docs.papermc.io/paper/dev/command-api/arguments/minecraft/

 > [!NOTE]
 > Most arguments come pre-resolved.
-Everything which has "resolver" in the name only requires that you
+> Everything that has "resolver" in the name only requires that you enter the resolved type as a parameter.
-> enter the resolved type as a parameter.
-A.e. for a `BlockPosition`, just use `BlockPosition` (NOT `BlockPositionResolver`),
+> A.e: for a `BlockPosition`, just use `BlockPosition` (NOT `BlockPositionResolver`),
 > like this:
 > ```java
 > @Executes